pynt-io/pynt/postman-integration/README.md

 ## How to Run:

-1. Click on the 'Variables' tab of the 'Pynt for Windows' collection and fill the values of required parameters:
+1. Click on the 'Variables' tab of the 'Pynt' collection and fill the values of required parameters:
 - API-KEY - your postman API key - If you previously saved and have your API key, enter it here under the 'Current Value' tab.
 If not, enter       https://postman.co/settings/me/api-keys to generate or regenarete your API key as it can be copied only when created for security reasons.
 You won't need to modify     this parameter till your API-key will expire.
 ![image](https://user-images.githubusercontent.com/107360829/184632643-ba29d4d6-b4f6-4d8b-a025-bf42b5662639.png)
 - COLLECTION-NAME - your functional test collection name, e.g. 'Test Collection 1'.
 Pynt will refer to this collection to generate the automated security tests.
 - port - Pynt will use this port.
 Change to other than 5001 if this port already in use.
 ![image](https://user-images.githubusercontent.com/107360829/184633914-25b282b1-01d2-491a-8381-8afa492e01fb.png)
-2. Run the 'Pynt for Windows' collection.
+2. Run the 'Pynt' collection.
 A new forked collection of your chosen collection will be created with the label of API-Security.
 ![image](https://user-images.githubusercontent.com/107360829/184634172-aee40f66-2227-4fa2-8304-374ab1362257.png)
 3. Run the new security collection to get the security results!
 ![image](https://user-images.githubusercontent.com/107360829/184634843-f9a4e7be-67d7-46fc-bbd8-46ab5e6e0338.png)